 Of course, that doesn’t mean you need to always jump on the bandwagon.
 While it can help you fulfill your deepest Dick Tracy fantasy to speak into your watch, you can capture a wristwatch’s original purpose if you ditch it.
-Here are five reasons you should put your smartwatch in the drawer and dumb it down for a “dumb” watch this year.
+Here are some reasons you should put your smartwatch in the drawer and dumb it down for a “dumb” watch this year.

 At the end of the day, smartwatches are about function over fashion.
-Apple watches come in very specific styles and colors, focusing more on helping you reach your fitness goals than completing your ensemble with the best-looking timepiece.
+Apple watches come in particular styles and colors, focusing more on helping you reach your fitness goals than completing your ensemble with the best-looking timepiece.
 The number one reason to dumb your watch down this year is to focus on style more than function.

 The right watch can complete any outfit; whether it is a leather band, a metal bracelet, or a silicone band, they can elevate any look you can.

-The most unfortunate aspect of a smartwatch is that most of the ones on the market look exactly the same.
+The most unfortunate aspect of a smartwatch is that most on the market look exactly the same.
 No matter which brand or model you go with, the casing is nothing but a screen.
 Of course, you can download a watch face (sometimes you have to pay for them), and they can be as unique as your phone background.
 But the reality of the situation is that it is only ever surface deep.

 Have you ever been out on the town, on vacation, or on a date and gotten that unfortunate and irritating notification that your phone is dying?
-Of course, you have; we all have.
+Of course, you have — we all have.
 That exact problem is doubled when you have a smartwatch.
-If you forget to charge it, forget the charger when you go on vacation, or are gone for longer than expected, your watch will likely become nothing but a wrist weight.
+If you forget to charge it, forget the charger when you go on vacation or are gone for longer than expected, your watch will likely become nothing but a wrist weight.

-Finally, the best reason to dumb down your watches this year?
-Tradition.
+Finally, the best reason to dumb down your watches this year… tradition.
 Since the moment WWI soldiers strapped a watch on their wrists in the trenches, pilots in the cockpit used them in flight, and captains on the high seas, they have been a staple of masculinity.
 These timeless (you know it had to be said) additions to your collection add a level of grace and elegance.

-- The 5 must-have men’s sweaters to keep you warm and stylish this fall
+- The 6 must-have men’s sweaters to keep you warm and stylish this fall